-A Statement of Investment Policies and Objectives outlines The LCMS Foundation's investment strategies and guidelines.
+A Statement of Investment Policies and Objectives outlines the Foundation's investment strategies and guidelines.
 This Statement is reviewed and approved by the Board of Trustees annually.

-The Board of Trustees approves the investment consultant and changes in investment managers.
-The Board of Trustees has established an Investment Committee which is responsible for developing the investment policy, recommending asset allocations, determining range of investment options, monitoring investment managers, and recommending the investment consultant to the Board.
+The Board of Trustees approves the Investment Consultant and changes in investment managers.
+The Board of Trustees has established an Investment Committee which is responsible for developing the investment policy, recommending asset allocations, determining range of investment options, monitoring investment managers, and recommending the Investment Consultant to the Board.

-The investment consultant approved by the Board is engaged to advise the Foundation concerning its investment program in four primary areas:
+The Investment Consultant approved by the Board is engaged to advise the Foundation concerning its investment program in four primary areas:

-- 1. Development of Investment Strategy - The investment consultant recommends investment strategies which reflect the theoretical underpinnings and empirical evidence of market behavior. - Recommended investment strategies and structures that reflect the Foundation's longterm goals of achieving its return objectives within an acceptable level of active risk relative to target portfolios.
+- 1. Development of Investment Strategy - The Investment Consultant recommends investment strategies which reflect the theoretical underpinnings and empirical evidence of market behavior. - Recommended investment strategies and structures that reflect the Foundation's longterm goals of achieving its return objectives within an acceptable level of active risk relative to target portfolios.